 - Be honest about the object.
 Do not try to hide defects.

-- Give as most information as you can about the item.
+- Give as much information as you can about the item.

 You do not have to use auctions, of course.
 You can set a fixed price and see if it will sell.
 I like auctions, a bit for the thrill of it!
-I got several cases where auctions got several times higher than I would have thought.
-But I also had cases when the start price did not move at all, and I ended up selling below market price.
+I got several cases where auctions were higher than I would have thought.
+But I also had cases when the start price did not move, and I ended up selling below market price.

 There is something fundamental not to forget.
 When you set an auction with a low base price, you should be ready to sell for this low base price.
 I had a few items that sold for 1 CHF.
 Probably, I should have set the base price lower.
 But then, I still sold them for 1 CHF.

-I always set the maximum duration for auctions, ten days.
+I always set the maximum duration for auctions as ten days.
 Sometimes the item did not sell in 10 days.
 If this is the case, I put it back to sell for ten more days.
-For this second auction, sometimes I set the price lower.
+For this second auction, sometimes, I set the price lower.
 It could simply be that you are competing with too many people.
 And it will sell one week later.

 If it still did not sell in 20 days, I put it for sale on Anibis.
 I do not want to use more money to sell this item, so I use a free advertisement website.
 Even if you set the price to 10 CHF, some people will still try to lowball you.
 It is up to you to decide what to do!

-There are two leading websites for selling things online in Switzerland.
+There are two leading websites to sell things online in Switzerland.
 You can use Ricardo, an auction-based website.
 Or you can use Anibis.
 The first one has some fees while the second is free.
 But I have been much more successful with Ricardo than with Anibis.

-So, I am generally going with Ricardo even if I have to pay a small fee.
-I would rather have something getting sold for a small price rather than having to wait for several weeks before anybody buys it.
+So, I generally go with Ricardo even if I have to pay a small fee.
+I would rather have something sold for a small price rather than wait for several weeks before anybody buys it.
 But in the end, both strategies will work, and the best one will depend on what you want!

 This is my strategy for selling things online.
-In my best month, I sold for about 300 CHF of computer stuff online.
-It takes some time to prepare a good offer online if you want to do it right.
+I sold about 300 CHF of computer stuff online in my best month.
+It takes time to prepare a good online offer if you want to do it right.
 But I think it is worth it.
 It saves you a lot of room and gives you some side hustle money!

-Now that you learn how to sell things on the internet, you may want to learn how to buy things online in Switzerland.
+Now that you learn how to sell things online, you may want to learn how to buy things online in Switzerland.